buildmotion/quicken-loans/workspace/apps/contacts/README.md

 ## API Key and Secret Key

 Create a new IAM user in AWS.
 Copy or download the keys.
 Run the `serverless` command to create a credential store/file.
-On Windoes, the credential file is stored in the `.aws/credential` location in your local `users/<NAME>` folder.
+On Windows, the credential file is stored in the `.aws/credential` location in your local `users/<NAME>` folder.

 > Short video on creating a new IAM user and accessing keys.
 > https://www.youtube.com/watch?v=KngM5bfpttA